riverbed/steelscript-appfwk/docs/analysis.rst

    table.add_column('host_ip', 'IP Addr', iskey=True, datatype='string')
    table.add_column('avg_bytes', 'Avg Bytes', units='B/s', sortdesc=True)

+There is nothing special about this table, except that it includes a column of IP addresses that will be used as input to our analysis function.

 Define the analysis function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Secondly, an analysis function needs to be defined.
+Next, an analysis function needs to be defined.
 This is usually done
 in the datasource module to facilitate importing.
 This function builds
 the required data based on the data of the input table to be used for the report.